How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL contains pentazocine 30 mg as pentazocine lactate.
+Each mL contains 30 mg of pentazocine as pentazocine lactate.
 Nonmedicinal ingredients: sodium chloride in water for injection; lactic acid, and sodium hydroxide added to adjust for pH.

 How should I use this medication?